KeyWeeUsr/the-book-of-v/source/chapter-1-calculator.rst

    Optimal result is having only a single element present on the stack, however it can happen that there will be an additional result if we provide more values than operands + 1.

+Here is the complete solution.
+Obviously it can be optimized and refactored further, but that I've kept for you to have fun.

+.. include:: vsource/calculator-complete.v
+   :code: v